 Mirroring the style of your indoor lighting outdoors — especially when both are visible through windows — will lend a sense of cohesion and make your spaces feel larger.
 Adding small footlights, available in low-voltage LED and solar, lining a path from the house out into the garden, also connects the outside with the home; they can fade suggestively into the darkness, or end at a lit sculpture, a shapely Japanese maple, or perhaps a holiday decorated red sleigh.

-Get inspired: At Longwood Gardens, the grounds feature lavish lighting displays and plantings that change with the seasons.
-Now through Jan.
-9, you can participate in A Longwood Christmas; Winter Wonder runs Jan.
-22 through Mar.
-27. Longwood also offers a vast array of online and onsite classes including workshops on wreath-making and garland design, and an exploration of the botanical inspiration behind unusual holiday traditions.
+Get Inspired: At Longwood Gardens the grounds feature lavish lighting displays and plantings that change with the seasons.
+Longwood also offers a vast array of online and on-site classes including workshops on wreath-making and garland design, and an exploration of the botanical inspiration behind unusual holiday traditions.

 A pop of color